 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Percentage of untrained MMS members enrolled for the MDP Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-Members of the MMS capacitated with management and leadership development skills Assumptions: Factors that are accepted as true and certain to happen without proof Willingness of MMS members to participate in the programme.
-Budget availability.
-Supervisors allowing MMS members to attend the courses.
-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs 50% of women MMS 3% of youth MMS 0.5% of MMS with disabilities Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 10% of the targeted training implemented CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Targeted percentage for training is calculated based on the number of untrained MMS members Source/collection of data: Describes where the information comes from and how it is collected Proof of enrolment from the respective institutions. and/or Proof of payment to the respective institutions Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative
+Percentage of untrained MMS members enrolled on the MDP Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+MMS members shall be capacitated with management and leadership development skills Assumptions: Factors that are accepted as true and certain to happen without proof MMS members shall be skilled in line with the Management Advancement Programme Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs 50% of women MMS 3% of youth MMS 0.5% of MMS with disabilities Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 50% of the targeted training implemented CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Targeted percentage for training is calculated based on the number of MMS members Source/collection of data: Describes where the information comes from and how it is collected Approved Management Advancement Plan Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative

 Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Chief Directorate: HR Who is responsible for collecting the data?
 Director (D): HRD Who is responsible for checking and verifying the data captured?
-Chief Director (CD): HR Means of verification (evidence) Proof of enrolment and or proof of payment to the institution Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control MDP for members of the MMS is dependent on the NSG having a minimum number of 20 to constitute a class.
-MMS members meeting the entry requirements for the course.
-Budget availability given fluctuating course fees.
-INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: HR
+Chief Director (CD): HR Means of verification (evidence) Proof of enrolment Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control MDP for members of the MMS is dependent on NSG having a minimum number of 20 people to constitute a class INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: HR